Have you ever left a meeting thinking: That meeting could have been an email.”

 Slack is a richer communication channel.
 It allows for emojis and it helps you kind of process in real time you know people's emotions in a way that an email doesn't.

-If the conversation type is clear i.e facts and information once again and you have a strong relationship with your team, consider using something like a wiki or Friday to help you share those updates asynchronously.
+If the conversation type is clear i.e facts and information once again and you have a strong relationship with your team, consider using something like a wiki to help you share those updates asynchronously.

 You will spend a lot less time in meetings.
 The meetings that you have will be meetings that should really exist and then you can build a more flexible workplace.